mspronesti/baylib/README.md

 ## Main features
 Here's a list of the main requested features:
 * Copy-On-Write semantics for the graph data structure, including the conditional probability table (CPT) of each node
-* parallel implementation of the algorithms either using C++17 threads or GPU computing with [boost compute](https://www.boost.org/doc/libs/1_66_0/libs/compute/doc/html/index.html)
+* parallel implementation of the algorithms either using C++17 threads or GPGPUU optimization
+* GPGPU optimization implemented with opencl, using [boost compute](https://www.boost.org/doc/libs/1_66_0/libs/compute/doc/html/index.html) and cuda.
 * template-based classes for probability format
 * input compatibility with the [XDSL format](https://support.bayesfusion.com/docs/) provided by the SMILE library
 * cmake-based deployment